Timothep/howtokillaproject/README.md

 If you feel creative and want to add fuel to this neverending fail-fire, edit the [tips](https://github.com/timothep/howtokillaproject/blob/master/tips) file and send a pull request our way!

 Here's the format:

 `Tip | Your Name | Your Twitter Handle Starting with @`

+For a better readability, try to limit the length of your tip to 100 chars or less.